Cashify raises $15 million for its second-hand smartphone business in India – TechCrunch

-Tens of millions of people each year purchase a second-hand smartphone in India, the world’s second largest market.
-Phone makers and giant online sellers such as Amazon and Flipkart are aware of it, but it’s too much of a hassle for them to inspect, repair, and resell used phones.
+Tens of millions of people each year purchase a second-hand smartphone in India, the world’s second-largest market.
+Phone makers and giant online sellers such as Amazon and Flipkart are aware of it, but it’s too much of a hassle for them to inspect, repair and resell used phones.
 But these firms also know that customers are more likely to buy a smartphone if they are offered the ability to trade-in their existing handsets.

 A startup that is helping these firms tackle this challenge said on Thursday it has raised $15 million in a new financing round.
 New York-based Olympus Capital Asia made the investment through Asia Environmental Partners, a fund dedicated to the environmental sector.
 The five-year-old startup, which counts Blume Ventures among its early investors, has raised $42 million to date.

-Cashify operates an eponymous platform — both online and physical stores and kiosks — for users to sell and buy used smartphones, tablets, smartwatches, laptops, desktops, and gaming consoles.
-90% of its business today surrounds the smartphone category, explained Mandeep Manocha, founder and chief executive of Cashify, in an interview with TechCrunch.
+Cashify operates an eponymous platform — both online and physical stores and kiosks — for users to sell and buy used smartphones, tablets, smartwatches, laptops, desktops and gaming consoles.
+But 90% of its business today surrounds the smartphone category, explained Mandeep Manocha, founder and chief executive of Cashify, in an interview with TechCrunch.

 “For consumers, our proposition is that we make it easy for you to sell your devices.
 You come to our site or app, answer questions to objectively evaluate the condition of your device, and we give you an estimate of how much your gadget is worth,” he said.
 “If you like the price, we pick it up from your doorstep and give you instant cash.”